The Nested Platonic Solids

 The cube fits quite nicely within the dodecahedron, as shown above.
 The cube has 8 vertices and 5 different cubes will fit within the dodecahedron.
 Each cube has 12 edges, and each edge will be a diagonal of one of the 12 pentagonal faces of the dodecahedron.
 Since there are only 5 diagonals to a pentagon, there can only be 5 different cubes, each of which will be angled 36 degrees from each other.

 (Why is this?
-Because the diagonals of a pentagon are angled 36 degrees from each other)
+Because the diagonals of the pentagon are angled 36 degrees from each other)

 Figure 3 --